All Episodes

 Thank you, sir.

-Um Rush, I am as conservative a Republican as they come, and I uh I gotta disagree with you on this immigration issue.
+Rush, I am as conservative a Republican as they come, and I've got to disagree with you on this immigration issue.

-Um do so at your own peril, uh Bill.
+You do so at your own peril, Bill.

 I think I'm swimming upstream here this afternoon, but let me give it a shot.

-Um we've got a large Central American population here in Palm Beach County, uh as I think you know.
+We've got a large Central American population here in Palm Beach County, as I think you know.

-And uh and I understand I'm sure many of them are are here illegally, but I don't see any evidence whatsoever that if these folks were were granted citizenship under under some kind of program in the future, that that we're importing future victims or or or for that matter, future Democrats.
+And I understand, I'm sure many of them are here illegally, but I don't see any evidence whatsoever that if these folks were granted citizenship under some kind of program in the future, that we're importing future victims or for that matter, future Democrats.

-Uh these folks have already, as far as I'm concerned, proven themselves to be hard-working family religious people.
+These folks have already, as far as I'm concerned, proven themselves to be hardworking, family, religious people.

-Um why we wouldn't welcome these folks after maybe paying a fine or or showing that they can speak English.
+Why we wouldn't welcome these folks after maybe paying a fine or showing that they can speak English as American citizens is beyond me, frankly.

-I think you fit the profile profile of the uh of a of the kind of person that the Mr. Snerdley was telling me about earlier in the program that what I was saying today was just going to be greeted by some people with total uh stunned disbelief because they're not hearing any of this in what's being reported.
+Well, I think you fit the profile of the kind of person that Mr. Snurderly was telling me about earlier in the program, that what I was saying today was just going to be greeted by some people with total stunned disbelief because they're not hearing any of this and what's being reported.

-You know, you can you can uh use anecdotal evidence here, uh, but uh you have to have heard some of the other anecdotal evidence from around the country uh on this program and elsewhere about the destruction and the damage that is taking place to cultures, to uh to communities and so forth.
+You know, you can use anecdotal evidence here, but you have to have heard some of the other anecdotal evidence from around the country on this program and elsewhere about the destruction and the damage that is taking place to cultures, to communities and so forth.

-I mean, I mean it it's you have you obviously have a big heart, Bill, and you're and you're you're looking at it in a localized circumstance, but what w what you're failing to miss is that uh we're dealing here with an out-of-control influx of people who are not here legally.
+But what you're failing to miss is that we're dealing here with an out-of-control influx of people who are not here legally.

 And we're doing nothing to stop it.